Quantaphocpython/rocs-source/README.md

-├── app/                      # Contains the main application logic, routing, and page components for the game ├── components/               # Reusable UI components, such as card displays, battle interfaces, and modals ├── constants/                # Static values like card effects, game rules, or HappyChain configurations ├── contracts/                # Smart contract ABIs or interfaces for interacting with HappyChain on-chain logic ├── hooks/                    # Custom React hooks for managing game state, blockchain interactions, and UI logic ├── lib/                      # Utility libraries and functions ├── styles/                   # Global and component-specific CSS/SCSS/Tailwind styles for the game’s design
+├── app/                      # Contains the main application logic, routing, and page components for the game ├── components/               # Reusable UI components, such as card displays, battle interfaces, and modals ├── constants/                # Static values like card effects, game rules, or HappyChain configurations ├── hooks/                    # Custom React hooks for managing game state, blockchain interactions, and UI logic ├── lib/                      # Utility libraries and functions ├── styles/                   # Global and component-specific CSS/SCSS/Tailwind styles for the game’s design